 Tariff Zones and Berlin’s Public Transportation System

 Almost all the major sightseeing spots in Berlin are in the AB zone, which covers the center of Berlin as well as travel to Tegel Airport (TXL).
 Zone ABC covers the whole of Berlin as well as some outlying places including Berlin-Schönefeld Airport (SXF), the new Berlin Brandenburg Airport (BER), Potsdam, and Oranienburg.

 Buying Cheap Bus, Tram, and Train Tickets in Berlin

 Berlin’s public transportation system is very comprehensive and tickets are relatively cheap, especially when travel cards or passes are used.
-Ticket prices are the same irrespective from where a ticket is purchased or the method of payment.
+Ticket prices are the same irrespective of where a ticket is purchased or the method of payment.

 Bus tickets may be bought directly from the driver, from various transportation offices, or at major stops from vending machines, which are multilingual but frustratingly fickle and slow.
 U-Bahn and S-Bahn train stations often have only vending machines and no ticket offices.
 Furthermore, tickets cannot be bought on the U-Bahn or S-Bahn trains in Berlin.

 Tickets need to be validated before the first use.
 Simply insert the ticket face up into the slot of the validating machine on buses and trams or on platforms at train stations.
 The validating stamp must be on the top front of the ticket, not on the back or the bottom of the ticket.
 Do not insert the ticket a second time into a stamp machine, except when the first stamp was in the wrong position.